magento/merchdocs/src/stores/security-google-recaptcha.md

 title: Google reCAPTCHA
 ---

 Google reCAPTCHA ensures that a human being, rather than a computer, is interacting with the site.
-It provides enhanced security over Magento CAPTCHA, performs checks without potential user error when entering a series of letters and numbers, and encourages cart conversion without additional hurdles to complete a purchase.
+It provides enhanced security over the standard Magento [CAPTCHA]({% link stores/security-captcha.md %}), performs checks without potential user error when entering a series of letters and numbers, and encourages cart conversion without additional hurdles to complete a purchase.
+Google reCAPTCHA can be configured explicitly for the Admin and storefront.

 ![Google reCAPTCHA - customer login]({% link images/images/customer-account-login-recaptcha.png %}){: .zoom}
 _Customer Login with reCAPTCHA v2_

 [Google reCAPTCHA][1] verifies users with increased security and reduced clicks for each of completion, which can be implemented in several ways:

-1. reCAPTCHA v2 verifies users and customers using an on-click feature and one of the following verification methods:
+- reCAPTCHA v2 verifies users and customers using an on-click feature and one of the following verification methods:

    - _"I am not a robot"_ requires users and customers to click the "I'm not a robot" checkbox and possibly select specific images to complete a challenge.
    - Invisible reCAPTCHA badge (**recommended**) performs background verification without user interaction.
 Users and customers are automatically verified, but might be required to select specific images to complete a challenge.

-1. reCAPTCHA v3 Verify requests with a score based on a Google algorithm.
+- reCAPTCHA v3 Verify requests with a score based on a Google algorithm.

 You can use Google reCAPTCHA on the [Admin Sign In]({% link stores/admin-signin.md %}) page, and on various customer pages in the storefront.
 The reCAPCTHA v2 type includes styling options for your choice of a light or dark theme, and either a compact or normal size.